 3.6 Container orchestration with Magnum

-Note: Magnum is currently a technology preview feature.
+Note: Magnum is currently a technology preview feature available only in cPouta.
 Some functionality may be incomplete or not work correctly.
 Kubernetes on top of Fedora Atomic is currently the only supported platform.
 Docker Swarm may also work.

 Magnum is an OpenStack tool for creating container orchestration engine (COE) deployments.
 It can deploy Kubernetes, Docker Swarm and Mesos (currently only Kubernetes in cPouta).
 All resources created by Magnum are normal OpenStack resources.
 Magnum simply makes it easier to create a complete COE deployment compared to doing it manually by creating the necessary instances, networks, storage and so on.
 Billing is also exactly the same as if the resources created by Magnum were created manually.